 You can now ask Siri how late a store is open.
 Say, “How late is store name open?” and if it is a known store with posted hours you will get the hours for that day, the reviews, distance to the store and a small map.

 Once Siri knows where you live and work you can tell the assistant to remind you to do something when you get to a location.
 Just say, “Remind me to grab the eggs when I get home.”
 Or, if you need to make sure you take something when you leave a location say, “Remind me to take the report when I leave.”
 This is handy for locations like hotels or meetings.
 If you say a location and Siri doesn’t know it, like Work, you can fill n the details.

-With iOS 9 you can even say Remind me when I get to my car, if you pair your iPhone with a car Bluetooth system.
+With iOS 9 and iOS 10 you can even say Remind me when I get to my car, if you pair your iPhone with a car Bluetooth system.